-This page contains a list of the best introductory books on philosophy, this page features books to suit any learning style.
-It’s important to note that there is no single best book on philosophy.
+From beginner-friendly introductions to classic books on philosophy, this page features books to suit any learning style.
+It’s important to note that there is no single best introductory book on philosophy.
 The best book for you will depend on your preferred learning style and the amount of time that you want to spend reading about philosophy.
-An 800-page scholarly overview is unlikely to be best for someone looking for a short beginner-friendly introduction, for example.
+An dense academic overview is unlikely to be best for someone looking for a short beginner-friendly introduction, for example.
 This list aims to take this ambiguity into account by featuring three different kinds of introductory books.
 The first three books on this list are aimed at the general reader as opposed to students or aspiring academic philosophers.
 These are the easiest and most beginner-friendly books on this list.
 The next two books are more academic, i.e., books you might expect to find on a university course syllabus.
-The final three books are for beginners who want to dive right in an start reading classic works of philosophy.
+The final three books are for beginners who want to dive right in and start reading classic works of philosophy.
 As far as classic texts go, these are relatively beginner friendly.
 Hopefully one of these books suits what you’re looking for.

 Publisher’s description: Both entertaining and startling, The Pig That Wants to Be Eaten offers one hundred philosophical puzzles that stimulate thought on a host of moral, social, and personal dilemmas.
 Taking examples from sources as diverse as Plato and Steven Spielberg, author Julian Baggini presents abstract philosophical issues in concrete terms, suggesting possible solutions while encouraging readers to draw their own conclusions: